-Since the Clean Water Act (CWA) was passed in 1972, the U.S. Congress, the American public, and other interested parties have asked national, state, and tribal water quality agencies to examine and describe the water quality conditions of U.S. waterbodies.
-In fact, Section 305(b) of the CWA requires programs that have primacy administering water quality within their borders to report the water quality conditions to congress.
+Since the Clean Water Act (CWA) was passed in 1972, the U.S. Congress, the American public, and other interested parties have asked National, State, and Tribal water quality agencies to examine and describe the water quality conditions of U.S. water bodies.
+In fact, Section 305(b) of the CWA requires programs that have primacy administering water quality within their borders to report the water quality conditions to Congress.
 These requests include seemingly simple questions:

 - Is there a water quality problem?

 - How extensive is the problem?

-- Which environmental stressors affect the quality of the nation's waters, and which are likely to be most detrimental?
+- Which environmental stressors affect the quality of the nation's waters and which are likely to be most detrimental?

-Typically, these requests are covered through "routine" monitoring of local, popular waters through an annual survey.
-These strategies have led to a human bias of visiting waters of a certain size or location, which has skewed the condition of a relatively small sample size.
-However, to answer these questions in a statistically valid manner, Environmental Protection Agency (EPA), other federal agencies, states, and tribes decided to collaboratively use probabilistic surveys as the primary tool (EPA, 2006).
+Typically, these requests are covered through 'routine' monitoring of local, popular waters through an annual survey.
+These strategies lead to a human bias of visiting waters of a certain size or location that skewed the condition of a relatively small sample size.
+However, to answer these questions in a statistically-valid manner, USEPA, other federal agencies, States, and Tribes decided to collaboratively use probabilistic surveys as the primary tool (USEPA 841-B-06-002).

-Designing Statewide Assessments
+Designing State-wide Assessments

-From 2000 through 2009, DWQ participated in two surveys of the nation's rivers and streams: the Wadeable Stream Assessment1 (WSA) and the National Rivers and Streams Assessment2 (NRSA).
-Additionally, there was a survey of the nation's lakes called the National Lake Assessment3 (NLA) conducted in 2007.
+From 2000 through 2009 DWQ participated in two surveys of the nation's rivers and streams: the Wadeable Stream Assessment (WSA) and the National Rivers and Streams Assessment (NRSA).
+Additionally, there was a survey of the nation's lakes called the National Lake Assessment (NLA) conducted in 2007.
 The sampling design for these surveys was probability-based rather than hand-selected.
-In other words, locations were randomly selected yet balanced across the landscape.
-These surveys (think census) provide statistically valid water quality conditions for the population of U.S. rivers, streams, and lakes with a known confidence.
-Through this probabilistic design, the state was able to use the results of samples collected in Utah (Figure 3-1) to determine the condition of the rivers, streams, and lakes in a statistically valid manner.
-The results of this analysis provide a clearer assessment of the physical, chemical, and biological quality of rivers, perennial streams, and lakes across the state.
+In other words, locations were randomly selected, yet balanced across the landscape.
+These surveys (think census) provide statisticallyvalid water quality conditions for the population of U.S. rivers, streams, and lakes with a known confidence.
+By utilizing this probabilistic design, the State was able to use the results of samples collected in Utah (Figure 1) to determine the condition of the rivers, streams, and lakes in a statistically-valid manner.
+The results of this analysis provide a clearer assessment of the physical, chemical & biological quality of rivers, perennial streams and lakes across the State.
+What questions do the National Waster Assessments address?